jimwins/titi/docs/configuration.rst

     <?php
     ORM::configure('caching', true);

 Setting: ``caching_auto_clear``

-Idiorm's cache is never cleared by default.
+Titi's cache is never cleared by default.
 If you wish to automatically clear it on save, set ``caching_auto_clear`` to ``true``

 .. code-block:: php

     <?php
     ORM::configure('caching_auto_clear', true);

-When query caching is enabled, Idiorm will cache the results of every ``SELECT`` query it executes.
-If Idiorm encounters a query that has already been run, it will fetch the results directly from its cache and not perform a database query.
+When query caching is enabled, Titi will cache the results of every ``SELECT`` query it executes.
+If Titi encounters a query that has already been run, it will fetch the results directly from its cache and not perform a database query.